skirianov/code-cry-repeat/source/_posts/0-Call-Stack-Execution-context-Closures-and-me.md

 ## Summary

-I Hope this was helpfull and maybe made things clear.
+I hope this was helpfull and made things clear.
 This is very fundamental topic, which I recently was not aware of and most of beginner guides are missing this.
-Even while I was writing draft of this post, I have realised how recursion works better.
+Even while I was writing draft of this post, I have got better understanding how recursion works.
 Please feel free to contact me if you find something wrong or if there anything you would like to add.

 See you around!